jberkel/android-plugin/README.markdown

     }

-Alternatively, you can also use the script in contrib/create_android_project to set everything up for you:
+Alternatively, you can also use the script in contrib/ to set everything up for you:

-    $ contrib/create_project --project MyAndroidProject --package com.foo.project
+    $ contrib/create_android_project --project MyAndroidProject --package com.foo.project

-This will generate the directory / project structure as well as all needed files plus skeleton tests, specs and activities.
+This will generate the project structure as well as all needed files plus skeleton tests, specs and activities.

 To build the package: